jannikluhn/ethereum-accounts/README.md

 # Ethereum Accounts

 This is a Python library for working with Ethereum accounts.
 Its main features are keystore import and export, as well as message and transaction signing.
-Seemless integration into [web3.py](https://github.com/pipermerriam/web3.py) using its middleware API allows sending transactions even if the RPC node does not manage the user's private keys.
+Seemless integration with [web3.py](https://github.com/pipermerriam/web3.py) using its middleware API allows sending transactions even if the RPC node does not manage the user's private keys.